Three Suns (eschatology)

 The doctrine of the Three Suns (三阳 (sānyáng)) or three stages of the end-time (三期末劫 (sānqímòjié)), or Three Ages, is a teleological and eschatological doctrine found in some Chinese salvationist religions and schools of Confucianism.

 According to the doctrine, the absolute principle, in many salvationist sects represented as the Wusheng Laomu, divides the end time into three stages, each of which is governed by a different Buddha sent by the Mother to save humanity: the "Green Sun" (qingyang) governed by Dīpankara Buddha, the "Red Sun" (hongyang) by Gautama Buddha, and the current "White Sun" (baiyang) by Maitreya.
 In different sects the three periods are known by slightly different names, variations originated by oral transmission of the teaching.
 The doctrine is especially important in the Xiantiandao group of sects, the most notable one being Yiguandao.

 Origins

+The belief in Maitreya arose and has spread throughout China thanks to the translation of Buddhist scriptures from India starting in the 2nd century.
+During the Northern and Southern Dynasties (420-589), a large number of Maitreyan “pseudoscriptures” emerged.
+The messianic idea of “Three Buddhas answering Three Ages” (三佛应劫) was compiled based on these pseudo-scriptures.
+The messianic idea divides human history into 3 ages: the Blue Sun Epoch (Qingyang jie 青阳劫), the Red Sun Epoch (Hongyang jie 红阳劫 or 红羨劫), and the White Sun Epoch (Baiyang jie 白阳劫).
+The catastrophic occurrence at the end of each great kalpa that will happen millions of years in the future in Buddhist scriptures is interpreted in the context of the millenarianism of popular sects to be something that will happen in the near future.
+The emergence of many figures claiming to be Maitreya created a new belief in societies that Maitreya Buddha had been born into the world.
+The emergence of the Maitreya teachings has given some idea of the idea of the division of time, with the time of Sakyamuni Buddha considered as the past and the time of Maitreya Buddha as the new one.
+The main doctrine of the Mahayana Maitreya sect (彌勒大乘教) at that time was the salvation theory of Maitreya Buddha, and it was this sect that popularized the idea of “Three Buddhas answering the three ages” and “New Buddha coming to the world to eliminate the old demons”.